What Do Potato Bugs Eat might be a silly question to ask, but it is important to know How to Get Rid of Potato Bugs!

 Potato bugs are classified into two different categories:

 - The Colorado Potato Beetle

-Colorado Potato Beetles (Leptinotarsa decemlineata) belong to nightshade or Solanaceae family and are endemic to the United States except for Alaska, California, Hawaii, and Nevada.
+Colorado Potato Beetles or potato beetle (Leptinotarsa decemlineata) belong to the nightshade or Solanaceae family and are endemic to the United States except for Alaska, California, Hawaii, and Nevada.

 What Do Potato Bugs Eat?

 The diet of Potato Bugs includes other insects, roots of vegetable crops, and course, their favorite – potato tubers in the potato field.
 Potato Bugs don’t just harm potato crops but other vegetables like tomatoes, peppers, and eggplants from the Nightshade family.
 Female potato beetles lay eggs underneath the foliage, and the larvae survive by eating the leaves.

 Potato bugs suck the juices from the foliage and stem of vegetables and fruits, which affects the growth of plants as the cricket leaves its toxic saliva behind, which harms plants.
 Potato bugs don’t have toxic glands; hence they’re not vicious.

 Although some gardeners do not consider potato bugs as pests in the garden and view them well for the soil, they aerate it when the cricket bugs bramble through the soil.